 We ensure all our suppliers adhere to our Anti-Slavery Policy.
 We enforce a strict code of compliance and do not tolerate slavery and human trafficking within our supply chains.
 For example, if we find evidence of a failure to comply with our policies which contain or reflect anti-slavery measures, we will immediately seek to terminate our relationship with the relevant supplier.

-We are raising awareness and taking time to invest in educating our staff in order to recognise the risks of modern slavery and human trafficking in our business and supply chains.
-We have made good progress in this area, rolling out new training which will be repeated for all staff annually (with necessary updates) to ensure we remain vigilant.
+We are raising awareness and continually taking time to invest in educating our staff in order to recognise the risks of modern slavery and human trafficking in our business and supply chains.
+We have made good progress in this area, rolling out training and this will be repeated for all staff annually (with necessary updates) to ensure we remain vigilant.

 Following our review of our actions this financial year to prevent slavery or human trafficking from occurring in our business or supply chains, we intend to take the following further steps to tackle slavery and human trafficking: (i) new training videos and instructions for employees and (ii) an updated Anti-Slavery Policy.